dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 but it does not come with any statistical or data science software.
 Such software will have to be installed manually or to be requested to be installed by Local IT
-(note that Local IT is not the same as the VDI team
-- do not ask them for software).
+(note that Local IT is not the same as the VDI team - do not ask the VDI team for software).

 ### Self-installation of software